MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-developer-notifications.md

 #### Part 1: Obtaining the tracking ID from the notification message

 > [!NOTE]
 > Customer Insights - Journeys uses the data message format instead of the notification format.
-This requires that the client app parse the data payload sent by Customer Insights - Journeys to extract the correct link (tracked or untracked).
-[Learn more about the differences between notification and data messages](https://firebase.google.com/docs/cloud-messaging/concept-options)
+This requires the client app to parse the data payload sent by Customer Insights - Journeys to extract the correct link (tracked or untracked).
+Learn more: [About FCM messages](https://firebase.google.com/docs/cloud-messaging/concept-options)

-Override the **OnMessageReceived** method of **FirebaseMessagingService** and extract the required data from the payload as shown:
+Override the `OnMessageReceived` method of `FirebaseMessagingService` and extract the required data from the payload as shown:

 ```JAVA
 @Override